100% Pure Aloe Vera Powder Concentrate - Certified Organic

 All the benefits of both the Aloe Vera Gel and Aloe Vera Juice in a compact tub.

-Aloe Vera can be used to treat a wide array of equine ailments.
-Investigations by veterinary professionals have established that Aloe Vera can be effective in assisting with a large range of skin problems, joint issues and internal disorders in equines.
+Aloe Vera may be used to treat a wide array of equine ailments.
+Investigations by veterinary professionals have established that Aloe Vera may be effective in assisting with a large range of skin problems, joint issues and internal disorders in equines.
 Most commonly recognized for its ability to soothe and heal irritated and inflamed internal membranes, Aloe Vera is now widely used and accepted as a natural approach to treating gastrointestinal disorders.
 Particularly useful for horses who are prone to Equine Gastric Ulcers and other digestive upsets.
 Many racehorse trainers feed Aloe Vera to increase stamina and performance whilst reducing the effects that competitive stress places on the horse's body.

 Dosage Rates / Directions for Use

 Maintenance Rate: Add 5g powder (approximately one rounded teaspoon) to 500ml of water and shake.
 Allow approximately 5-10 minutes to dissolve.
 Refrigerate or keep in a cool spot and consume within 3 days.
 Minimum 150-200ml daily for horses.
 Monitor results and adjust dosage rate according to your horse's specifications i.e age, height, weight, stress or health concern.

 Treatment Rate: 300-400ml daily.
 For treatment of ulcers, skin problems, post-prescribed medication or wormers, digestive upsets, allergies or infections.
 Treatment can take anywhere from 7 days to 6 weeks depending on severity.

 Aloe Vera Powder Concentrate can be added directly to feed, syringed or applied over the tongue.
 This product does settle so please shake each time before use.

 100% Aloe Vera dehydrated, spray dried powder.
 No preservatives added.